-Many people find the act of cooking to be therapeutic.
+Many people find the repetitive action of cooking; stirring, chopping, etc., calming and therapeutic.
 At a time when life can seem out of control, the act of selecting and preparing foods can be empowering.
-Not only that, but learning basic cooking skills can help you get through side effects such as lack of taste or nausea.
+Not only that, but learning basic cooking skills can help you get through side effects you’re experiencing due to treatment.
 For example, our fish en papillote is cooked in parchment to reduce odors, which is helpful for cancer patients who have increased sensitivity to smells due to their treatment.

 Many people underestimate the role food plays in socializing with others, especially with our family.
-Cancer can put a stress on this, whether its due to the patient having certain dietary restrictions, or treatment side effects such as lack of appetite or nausea.
+Cancer can put stress on this, whether it’s due to the patient having certain dietary restrictions, or treatment side effects such as lack of appetite or nausea.
 Cooking at home gives you a chance to enjoy some quality time with your loved ones in a low-pressure environment.

 You can only order takeout meals so often before you’ll get sick of it.
 We all know that there is nothing quite like a home-cooked meal, and when you’re in charge of the cooking, you can tailor it exactly to your preferences.

 If you are just starting in the world of cooking, we know it can be overwhelming.
 This is why we have our Cooking 101 video series where you can learn everything from basic cutting techniques, to how to prepare full meals.
 Get cooking!